| By John C

 soon became broken, and I crawled from crag to

 crag, from high hill to low hill of ice.
+The light grew clearer as I trudged down the

 mighty slope of ice, and I could see the footing